FAQ

 Q: What kind of results will I receive?

 A:.
 You will receive two kinds of results if you decide to participate.
-Participants receive non-clinical genetic results through the “My Healthy Nevada Traits” results product.
-Through this results product, you will be able to learn and explore your genetic insights related to your regional ancestry and how your DNA can influence your body’s response to the foods you eat.
+Participants receive non-clinical genetic results through the “Helix Ancestry” and “Helix Traits” results product.
+Through these results products, you will be able to learn and explore your genetic insights related to your regional ancestry and how your DNA can influence your body’s response to the foods you eat.
 Please note: this results product does not contain health results.

 Clinical genetic results for Familial Hypercholesterolemia, Hereditary Breast and Ovarian Cancer Syndrome, and Lynch Syndrome are provided through the “Helix Health” results product.
 Participants will be notified by email when their results are available to be viewed directly on their Helix account.
 Results will be accessible for as long as the Helix account is active, and participants can download a clinical report for the genetic conditions being tested.
 Results will also be populated to a patient’s Renown medical record when testing is complete and viewable on MyChart.